jinty/zgres/README.md

         created/maintained by the "deadman" daemon.

     /master/{DATABASE_GROUP_NAME}
-        This contains the IPADDR of the current master for the database group.
+        This contains the IPADDR:PORT of the current master for the database group.
 Connection info should be looked up in the "_conn_" node (if it exists).
         Created/maintained by the "deadman" daemon on the current

+    /static/{DATABASE_GROUP_NAME}-db-id
+        Contains the database identifier of the database group.

-All of the above znodes contain a JSON encoded dictionary/object/hashmap.
+Most of the above znodes contain a JSON encoded dictionary/object/hashmap.

 Sync Daemon